6 AM: Alarm. Commute. Coffee.

-8:30 PM: Struggle through one problem, feeling guilty you're not doing more
+8:30 PM: Struggle through one problem badly.
+Feel guilty you're not doing more.

 Sound familiar?